MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Compliance/Get-MgBetaComplianceEdiscoveryCaseLegalHoldUserSource.md

 ## SYNOPSIS
 Data source entity for a the legal hold.
 This is the container for a mailbox and OneDrive for Business site.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgComplianceEdiscoveryCaseLegalHoldUserSource](/powershell/module/Microsoft.Graph.Compliance/Get-MgComplianceEdiscoveryCaseLegalHoldUserSource?view=graph-powershell-v1.0)

 ## SYNTAX